AL0PFX1.htm

 The latter is little suprising.
 In daily life we are dealing with general reality, in which we are confronted with aspects of all basic domains: physical, abstract, mental or interpersonal.
 In fact, the only reality we have access to is this reality of subjective experience.
 Here, events can in principle occur in all possible combinations consisting any aspects from these basic domains.
 Therefore we need the necessary principles that make it possible to think about all sorts of schemes, combining and reasoning - this not restricted to, and regardless of, any specific topic, domain or scope.
 Those principles are hardly addressed in current education.

 In my view it would mean a huge improvement if in education as early as possible, preferably in primary school, prior to or in addition to the basic courses, a first structuring of judgmental skills would occur.
 In the first place, this should be realized according to the guidelines of logic, supplemented by basic principles of the other basic domains: causal analysis, language analysis and socio-psychological judgment.
 Of course, these should be based on the simplest but at the same time most reliable methods and models on these areas.
-In
+In numerous examples of these are available.

 • (11) Economics